Part 2: Operations and Performance

 An alternative measure of cost is ‘fair value’, which takes account of unrealised gains and losses resulting from movements in the market value of physical debt and assets.
 Debt service cost outcomes are presented in the AOFM’s financial statements on this basis.
 A comprehensive income format is used that allows revenues and expenses on an historic basis to be distinguished from the effects of unrealised market value fluctuations, that is ‘re‑measurements’.
 Fair value is useful in circumstances where it is possible that changes in market value may be realised in the future.

 Variability in cost outcomes, or risk, can be measured in several ways.
 The AOFM calculates and compares several metrics to assess risk.
 In general, an acceptable level of risk can be characterised as an acceptable level of variation in cost outcomes over time.
-Abstracting from future financing tasks, debt issuance decisions made today will, by determining the maturity profile of the portfolio and hence the amount to be refinanced in any given year, impact on risk.
+Debt issuance decisions made today have an impact on the variability of future cost outcomes because of their influence on the maturity profile of the portfolio and hence the amount of debt that needs to be refinanced and therefore ‘re‑priced’ through time.

 Achieving the objective

-The AOFM influences the cost and risk profile of the portfolio primarily through its decision making on the composition, maturity and tender volume of the debt securities it issues.
+The AOFM influences the cost and risk profile of the portfolio primarily through its decision making on the composition and maturity structure of the debt securities it issues.
 These decisions are framed through an annual debt issuance strategy approved by the Treasurer, which identifies the overall scale of the issuance task and its breakdown into different instrument classes.
 Within these broad strategy parameters approved by the Treasurer, the AOFM separately determines issuance weightings (specified as a range) applicable to different segments of the yield curve which are approved by the AOFM Chief Executive.
 Operational issuance decisions such as determining if, when, how much and what lines to issue each week, are made by the AOFM over the course of the year and are influenced by a range of factors including general market conditions, relative value considerations and feedback from investors.
+It is the AOFM’s standard practice to regularly test the ongoing suitability of its overarching strategy with the AOFM Advisory Board which is chaired by the Secretary to the Treasury.

 Reducing debt servicing cost at an acceptable level of risk

-The debt servicing cost5 of gross debt managed by the AOFM in 2011-12 was $11.42 billion.
-This represented a cost of funds of 5.07 per cent for the period.
-Table 2 provides further details of the cost outcomes for the combined portfolio by instrument and portfolio for 2010-11 and 2011-12.
+The debt servicing cost8 of gross debt managed by the AOFM in 2012‑13 was $12.23 billion.
+This represented a cost of funds of 4.58 per cent for the period.
+Table 2 provides further details of the cost outcomes for the combined portfolio by instrument and portfolio for 2011‑12 and 2012‑13.

-Expressed on an effective yield basis, funding costs in 2011-12 for gross CGS debt fell 15 basis points to 5.07 per cent.
-Improvements were broadly based across all funding sources and were principally driven by declining CGS yields on bonds and notes issued during the year.
-Falling rates also reduced yields on funds invested in term deposits from 4.68 to 4.24 per cent and RMBS investments from 6.07 to 5.80 per cent.
+Expressed on an effective yield basis, funding costs in 2012‑13 for gross CGS debt fell 49 basis points to 4.58 per cent.
+This improvement was principally driven by the issuance of new Treasury Bonds through the year at yields that were substantially below the average of pre‑existing debt.
+Falling rates also reduced the yield on funds invested in term deposits from 4.24 to 3.11 per cent and RMBS investments from 5.80 to 4.62 per cent.

 |Interest expense||Book volume||Effective yield|